Find the best things to do in Sydney, for tourists as well as for locals. Make the most of your stay in Sydney with this comprehensive guide.

 Let’s face it, getting bored in Sydney is quite the challenge.
-Australia’s biggest and most popular city has no shortage of things to do, from hiking and chasing waterfalls, to exploring the Harbour and lazing on the beach.
+From hiking and chasing waterfalls to lazing on the beach and exploring the Harbour, Australia’s most popular city certainly has no shortage of things to do.

-In this guide we are going to outline the best things to see and do in Sydney.
-Free things or romantic things, rainy day activities or outdoor adventures, we have something for everyone.
+In this guide, we will outline the best things to see and do in Sydney.
+Free things or romantic things, rainy day activities or outdoor adventures, we have attractions and activities for everyone.

 Top 10 Things to Do in Sydney

-Let’s kick off this guide with our personal top 10 things to see and do in Sydney.
+Let’s start this guide with our top 10 things to see and do in Sydney.

 1. Do the Bondi to Coogee Walk